mengqiou/DevOps-Starter-Kit/README.md

 My biggest struggle with DevOps tools is not their usage — it’s their **language**.
 These tools often use English technical terms that carry vague or overloaded meanings.
 The semantics can be confusing or even misleading.
 When I first encountered words like **Terraform**, **Kubernetes**, my brain froze.

-Many engineers invent terms to describe abstractions that made sense to them but not necessarily to newcomers.
+Many engineers invent terms to describe abstractions that made sense to them but not necessarily to someone who speak English as their snd language.
-So this repository is my way to **(organise and untangle)** all of it — not by listing definitions, but by explaining each term *semantically*, *visually*, and *contextually*.
+So this repository is my way to **organise and untangle** all of it — not by listing definitions, but by explaining each term *semantically*, *visually*, and *contextually*.
 Every concept will have:
 - a plain-language explanation,
 - a diagram or mental model,